 In short, reverse osmosis works by forcing water through a specialized plastic membrane sheet.
 This way a number of compounds such as organic substances, salts, viruses, and microorganisms are removed from the water.
 We can also include pharmaceuticals in the list.

 You might have noticed that the cartridges are typically cylinder-shaped.
 This is because the membrane sheets are wound into such a shape.
 But each of these long pressure vessels houses a number of elements inside itself.

 So water flows through the “cylinder” where all those sheets are rolled up and then exits it.
 The membrane layer is exceptionally thin.
 It allows water to pass through, a process also known as permeation, while other compounds are blocked.

 Thus molecules are removed based on their size, shape, and charge.
 This means that 99% of the time, molecules larger than those of water cannot pass through.
 This, of course, includes a wide array of chemical contaminants and microorganisms.

 Two streams of water are therefore produced.
 Pure clean water, also known as “permeate”, gets across the membrane sheets and enters the inside core tube.
 This is the water that you are to use.
 Water that doesn’t permeate is concentrated with contaminants and salts and is usually called “concentrate water” Needless to say, this water leaves the system through the drain and not the clean inlet pipe leading to your faucet.

-The Stages Of a Usual Reverse Osmosis System
+The Stages of a Reverse Osmosis System

 For the sake of covering as many aspects as possible, we will describe what happens when a relatively thorough domestic RO system is used.
-Keep in mind that some components and part of the stages are optional and will not be available with all the systems you can buy.
+Keep in mind that some components and parts of the stages are optional and will not be available with all the systems you can buy.
 Refer to our individual best reverse osmosis system consumer reports for more detail.
 Some of the core stages, however, include:

 - Filtration stage